json420/degu/doc/tutorial.rst

        server for structured data sync, file transfer, or whatever else the application REST API might expose

-Likewise, Degu is fundamentaly built for network-transparent software components, whether using HTTP over ``AF_INET`` or ``AF_INET6`` for communication between components running on different peers on the same localnet, or whether using HTTP over ``AF_UNIX`` for communication between components running on the same localhost.
+You can easily build network-transparent components with Degu that "just work" whether the other endpoint is running on another host, running on the localhost, or even running on the localhost using HTTP over ``AF_UNIX``.

-Within the modest concurrency envelope it's optimized for, Degu stands-out when it comes to low-latency and high-througput.
+Degu is optimized for low-latency and high-throughput when only modest concurrency is needed.

 Example: SSL reverse-proxy
 --------------------------

-Here's a minimal :doc:`rgi` application:
+First, here's a minimal Degu server application, implemented according to the :doc:`rgi` (RGI) specification:

 >>> def example_app(session, request, bodies):
 ...     return (200, 'OK', {'x-msg': 'hello, world'}, None)